firefinancialservices/slate/source/index.md

 Once the batch is submitted, the authorised users will receive notifications to their firework mobile apps.
 They can review the contents of the batch and then approve or reject it.
 If approved, the batch is then processed.
+You can avail of enhanced security by using Dual Authorisation to verify payments if you wish.
+Dual Authorisation can be enabled by you when setting up your API application in firework online.

 ### Batch Object